jenperson/tt-tutorial/operations/dispatch_overhead.md

 ![Cycles per RTA Sent to 8x8 Grid](/assets/dispatch-rta-8-by-8-grid.png) <!-- need to ask for updated diagram -->

-- The first runtime argument (RTA) incurs a high cost.
+- The first runtime argument (RTA) incurs a high cost due to RISC-V iterating a unicast across all the cores in the grid.
 - Adding RTAs is bottlenecked by RISC-V and can take many cycles.
-- After about 36 RTAs, cycle cost begins increasing in a stair-step pattern due to flit size alignment.
+- After about 36 RTAs, the RISC-V is no longer the bottleneck and the cost begins increasing in a stair-step pattern due to flit size alignment.

 ### Runtime Argument Details:
 - Each RTA is 4 bytes.